For daily wit & wisdom, sign up for the Almanac newsletter.

 Why Was Valentine Killed?

-As legend goes, the Emperor Claudius II prohibited soldiers to marriage.
+As the legend goes, Emperor Claudius II prohibited soldiers from marriage.
 However, Valentine defied the orders and secretly married young couples to spare husbands from war.
-Valentine was imprisoned, tortured and beheaded.
+Valentine was imprisoned, tortured, and beheaded.
 According to another legend, St. Valentine signed a letter “from your Valentine” to his jailer’s daughter, whom he had befriended and healed from blindness.

-In 496 A.D.
-Pope Gelasius marked February 14 as day to honor their martyrdom and celebration of St. Valentine’s Day was born.
+In 496 A.D., Pope Gelasius marked February 14 as a day to honor their martyrdom, and a celebration of St. Valentine’s Day was born.

 The Middle Ages and Romance